Polymer/old-docs-site/app/3.0/docs/devguide/legacy-elements.md

         times during the lifetime of an element.
 The first <code>attached</code> callback is guaranteed not to fire until after <code>ready</code>.
       <p>Uses include adding document-level event listeners.
 (For listeners local to the element, you can use declarative
-        event handling, such as <a href="events.html#annotated-listeners">annotated
+        event handling, such as <a href="events#annotated-listeners">annotated
         event listeners</a>.)</p>
      <p>Equivalent to native <code>connectedCallback</code>.</p>
       </p>